 In today’s fast-paced world, debit cards provide an efficient payment method for consumers everywhere.
-They eliminate the time and hassle involved in writing checks or stopping at the ATM to get cash.
-Purchases are automatically tracked by the card provider, and can be easily viewed and managed online by the card holder.
+Providers can automatically track purchases, and the cardholder can easily view and manage activity online.
 Additionally, debit cards are accepted all over the world.

 For Third-Party Administrators (TPAs), account-linked debit cards can help control costs through more efficient benefits administration.
-Many TPA clients, who are savvy employers, are now incorporating them into their employee benefits offerings.
-This helps companies attract and retain a talented workforce through a strong benefits package.
-Employees, looking to make quick, convenient payments and file fewer claims, find it easier to use a debit card for out-of-pocket healthcare expenses.
+Many TPA clients are savvy employers who incorporate them into their employee benefits offerings.
+This option allows companies to attract and retain a talented workforce through a robust benefits package.
+In addition, employees looking to make quick, convenient payments and file fewer claims may find it easier to use a debit card for out-of-pocket healthcare expenses.

 Advantages of Employer-Sponsored Debit Cards

 Benefits for TPAs

-Benefits debit cards help TPAs in several important ways including less time and cost for administration, greater plan flexibility, and boost life counts.
+Issuing benefits funds on debit cards help TPAs in several important ways.
+These include less time and cost for administration, greater plan flexibility, and boosted life counts.

 - Reduced administrative time and expense: Healthcare and benefits debit cards reduce claims filings and streamline the account administration process.

-- Payment flexibility.
-Employer-sponsored debit cards can link to most types of benefits accounts, including Flexible Spending Accounts (FSAs), Health Savings Accounts (HSAs) and Health Reimbursement Arrangements (HRAs), and Lifestyle Spending Accounts (LSAs).
+- Payment flexibility: Employer-sponsored debit cards can link to most types of benefits accounts, including Flexible Spending Accounts (FSAs), Health Savings Accounts (HSAs), Health Reimbursement Arrangements (HRAs), and Lifestyle Spending Accounts (LSAs).

 - Plan enrollment incentive: Benefits debit cards encourage employees to enroll in employer-sponsored healthcare plans by making it easier to pay for eligible expenses.

 Above all else, companies want to attract talented people and keep them around.
-A strong benefits package goes a long way towards achieving this.
-In addition to the benefit accounts themselves, adding an account-linked debit card, which is not only convenient but also secure, is a way to enhance their benefits package.
+A robust benefits package goes a long way toward achieving this.
+In addition to the benefit accounts themselves, adding a convenient, secure account-linked debit card is a great way to enhance a benefits package.

 Plus, an account-linked debit card promotes the safe, secure transfer of funds.
-Depending on plan design, employers can electronically deposit money into employee accounts, eliminating the risk of lost or stolen checks.
+Depending on the plan design, employers can electronically deposit money into employee accounts, eliminating the risk of lost or stolen checks.